 - 1 TBS Extra Virgin Olive Oil

-For Serving: Crackers, Baguette Slices, Walnuts, Grapes
+For Serving: Crackers, Baguette Slices, Walnuts, Fresh Fruits and Vegetables

 - Preheat oven to 350 degrees F.

 - For the Cranberries: In a small saucepan over medium-high heat, cook brandy and sugar, stirring occasionally.
 Bring to a boil.
 Add half of the cranberries and cook, stirring frequently, until the cranberries burst, about 5-6 minutes.
 Add in the remaining cranberries and bring to a boil.
 Immediately remove the pan from heat and stir in the orange zest and thyme.
 Season to taste with a pinch of salt.
 Set aside, uncovered, to cool to room temperature.

 - Prep the Camembert: Score the top of the camembert in a crosshatch pattern with a paring knife.
 Transfer to a small baking dish.
 In a small bowl combine the brandy, oil and a pinch of salt.
 Pour mixture over cheese.